Monospace-V/space-says/Home/sources/SetUp git.md

 If you are working on a repository that other people may work on and change, there are several ways to keep your repository up to date with the latest master.
 I have a tendency to use all forms of pull and fetch.

 *Sync a fork:*
-Run ```git fetch upstream``` to get the latest repo from the source.
-Your remote for the source is probably Switch to your fork's default branch on your local repository: ```git checkout [branch-name]```.
+Run ```git fetch upstream``` to get the latest branch data from the source.
+Your remote for the original repository is probably called upstream.
+Switch to your fork's default branch on your local repository: ```git checkout [branch-name]```.
 In this case it's probably main.
+You can use ```git pull``` to update your local branches from the remote too.